robehickman/rrbackup/README.md

 These values are:

-* "base_path"
+* "base\_path"

---- This is the base path of the directory which will be backed up.
+This is the base path of the directory which will be backed up.

-* "local manifest file"
+* "local\_manifest\_file"

---- Path to the local manifest file.
+Path to the local manifest file.
 The local manifest is a flat JSON file which stores the state of the files on the last run and is used for change detection.
 The manifest should not be in the base path as the system would detect it and needlessly back it up.

-* "s3" : "access_key":
+* "s3" : "access\_key":
---- The access key of the AWS (or IAM) account you wish to back up to.
+The access key of the AWS (or IAM) account you wish to back up to.

-* "s3" : "secret_key":
+* "s3" : "secret\_key":
---- The secret key of the AWS (or IAM) account you wish to back up to.
+The secret key of the AWS (or IAM) account you wish to back up to.

 * "s3" : "bucket":
---- The secret key of the AWS (or IAM) account you wish to back up to.
+The secret key of the AWS (or IAM) account you wish to back up to.
 Note that this bucket must already exist and must have versioning enabled.

 ### Running

+Instillation through setup.py creates a system command 'rrbackup By default the application looks for this file in the current working directory, an alternate location can be specified with --c [conf file path] as the first argument.

 Once the configuration has been created With these in place you can run a backup by calling 'rrbackup' at the command line, it will detect the files within the directory and upload them.